Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/02-Optionals-&-Conditionals/README.md

 - Check out the **toggle** function that you can apply to booleans directly.
 - Find out how you can unwrap several values at the same time to avoid something called **pyramid of doom**.
+- Complete classwork and mark progress in tracker.

 <!-- > -->